Canon G1 X Mark III vs Leica CL

-The Canon PowerShot G1 X Mark III and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in October 2017 and November 2017.
+The Canon PowerShot G1 X Mark III and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in October 2017 and November 2017.
 The G1X Mark III is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably larger (14 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.